Treatment of Opioid Dependent Patients With Suboxone: Acceptability and Safety From Real Life Scenario (Study P05603)

 The aim of this post marketing surveillance study is to investigate the retention rate after

-12 months of substitution treatment with SUBOXONE® (buprenorphine plus naloxone) of opioid
+12 months of drug dependence treatment with SUBOXONE® (buprenorphine plus naloxone) of

 Clinical Details

-Official title: Post-Marketing Surveillance Study (Paper-AWB) for GPs and Clinics: Treatment of Opioid-Dependent Patients With SUBOXONE® 2 mg / 8 mg Sublingual Tablets - Acceptability and Safety Dates From a Real Life Scenario.
+Official title: Post-marketing Surveillance Study (Paper-AWB) for GPs and Clinics: Treatment of Opioid-dependent Patients With SUBOXONE® 2 mg / 8 mg Sublingual Tablets - Acceptability and Safety Data From a Real Life Scenario.

 Detailed description: